The answer may not be as clear-cut as you’re hoping, because: yes and no. But let’s break it down.

 What if the rates are low?

-But what if a school’s rate is low?
+But what if a school’s freshmen retention rates are low?
 Does it mean it’s a bad school?
 To answer that question, let’s first look at all the reasons a student may not return for their sophomore year of school.
 Perhaps they just can’t afford tuition.
 Maybe they had a personal crisis come up.
 They might have switched majors and sought a school that had a different program.
-With a myriad of reasons, not all of them school related, it’s hard to quantify how many students failed to return because of the school itself.
+With a myriad of reasons, not all of them school-related, it’s hard to quantify how many students failed to return because of the school itself.

 What if the rates are high?